-These Sous Vide Cheesecakes are creamy and smooth, with a graham cracker crust at the bottom and topped with fresh, colorful berries for a classic treat!
-It’s an easy make-ahead dessert recipe.
-Sous vide technique allows you to cook the cheesecake to the precise temperature you set, guaranteeing a perfect crack-proof texture every time!
+These Sous Vide Cheesecakes are creamy, rich, and smooth, with a graham cracker crust at the bottom for a classic treat!
+Made in mason jars, it’s an easy make-ahead dessert recipe with individual servings.
+The sous vide technique allows you to cook the cheesecake to the precise temperature you set, guaranteeing a perfect crack-proof texture every time!

 The classic baked cheesecake can be intimidating for home cooks since oven temperature varies by model, and slightly overcooking can cause cracked tops.
 Plus it’s quite stressful to know when your cheesecake is done and needs to be removed from the oven.